 Travel Reimbursement for Specialty Care

-- You're not on active duty
+- You aren't on active duty

 - You have a referral from your primary care manager (PCM)